Iwano123/communityboard/README.md

 ### What happens when you run `npm run dev`:
 - Starts the **frontend** (Vite dev server on port 5173)
 - Starts the **backend** (.NET API on port 5002)
-- The backend automatically creates the SQLite database (`_db.sqlite3`) if it doesn't exist
+- The backend automatically creates the SQLite database (`_db.sqlite3`) from the template if it doesn't exist
 - Both servers run concurrently using `concurrently` package

+**Important:** The database template (`backend/db_template/_db.sqlite3`) is included in git.
+On first run, the backend will automatically copy this template to create a working database with all necessary tables and initial data.

 ### Alternative Commands